 Prior to being issued a South Carolina school counseling certification, you will also need to complete a criminal background check.
 You can request fingerprint cards to be sent to you from the South Carolina Department of Education.

 In addition, you will need to request an application for certification to be sent to your residence to be completed by you.
-You can request both the application packet and fingerprint cards to be sent to you through the following form on the South Carolina Department of Education website.
+You can request both the application packet and fingerprint cards to be sent to you through the South Carolina Department of Education Website.

 Or, you can call the South Carolina Department of Education Office of Educator Certification at the following number: (803) 734-8466